CLARIAH/clariah-plus/cases/usecase-cow.md

-# CoW: Csv On the Web
+# CoW: CSV On the Web

 ## Metadata